 - “For me, going to the gym is social.
 It’s easier to motivate with friends, and friends keep you accountable.”

 As for sleep, students suggest putting electronics away at least an hour before bed and writing out tomorrow’s schedule.
 “Planning the next day in advance helps me get to sleep by acknowledging thoughts of tomorrow on paper, clearing my head, and gives me a starting block for the day when I wake up in the morning.”

 “Simplicity is productivity” observed one time-tested student.
 Encourage your new student to get involved in campus activities but beware of over-commitment.

-Special thanks to Ellie, a sophomore at the University of Denver double majoring in public policy and economics, and Evan, a junior English major at Amherst College, for their contributions to this article.
+Special thanks to Ellie, a junior at the University of Denver double majoring in public policy and economics, and Evan, a senior English and French double major at Amherst College, for their contributions to this article.

 More support for the families of new college students: